mozeago/Google-Africa-Developer-Scholarship-2021-Summary/README.md

 Use location emulator applications to simulate GPS apps and turn off wifi for accuracy.
 Navigation safe Args is used to pass variables between fragments
+For the paid google maps features/APIs, include as many data per request as possible to keeps costs down.